drocarmo/drocarmo.github.com/_posts/2013-03-03-good-design-is-hard.markdown

 ---

->You recognize great design when you see it, but creating it yourself is hard.
+>“You recognize great design when you see it, but creating it yourself is hard.”
 >
 >— [Jarrod Drysdale](https://twitter.com/studiofellow)